 Many of our teachers are also gifted academics and performers.
 They are well connected to industry and can access arts industry based professionals, such as tutors and artists in residence, to enrich students’ learning.
 All teachers are committed to fostering individuality, creativity and self-expression.

 A rich suite of opportunities exists for children to be engaged in a broader culture of leadership activities with positions of responsibility ranging from Student Council representatives to sporting group captains and peer support leaders.

 These opportunities enable our students to lead with conviction and help develop your child’s self esteem and organisational skills.

 Our parental community is highly engaged and has a strong connection to their child’s education.
 We encourage all parents to be active in their child’s education by participating on the College Board, P&C Committee and Arts Parent Support Committee.

 The college encourages students to be environmentally responsible and respectful of their natural surroundings.
 A rich infusion of environmental matters is embedded in the curriculum.

 At John Curtin College of the Arts, every child has access to new media technologies and support which allows them to investigate and engage with subject matter and develop essential literacies for the 21st century.

-The college encourages all students to engage the use of modern computer technology as an integral part of their learning which is supported through the college’s laptop program in Years 9 to 12.
+The college encourages all students to engage the use of modern computer technology as an integral part of their learning.